cy00p/cy00p.github.io/content/blogs/chasing-flags-01082025.md

 ## OUTRO
-These were great challenges, huge shoutout to [ChasingFlags](https://linkedin.com/company/chasingflags/) and the challenge creators.
+These were great challenges, huge shoutout to [ChasingFlags](https://linkedin.com/company/chasingflags/).
 There was a ton to learn, and I can't wait to see what they set up in the upcoming challenges.